status-im/status-mobile/README.md

 Help us spread the word!
 Tell a friend *right now*, in fact tell **everyone** - yell from a mountain if you have to, every person counts!
 If you've got a great story to tell or have some interesting way you've spread the word about Status let us know about it in our [Riot](https://chat.status.im/#/register)

 ## Status API
-View our [API Docs](https://wiki.status.im/Status_API) and learn how to integrate your DApp into Status or build a decentralized chatbot.
-You can read more about how to add your DApp or Chatbot to Status [here](https://wiki.status.im/Adding_your_DApp_to_Status)
+View our [API Docs](https://docs.status.im/docs/status_web_api.html) and learn how to integrate your DApp into Status.
+You can read more about how to add your DApp to Status [here](https://docs.status.im/docs/status_optimized.html)

 ## Give me Binaries!

-Currently the fastest way to get your hands on a binary is to join our Early Access by submitting your email on our [website](https://status.im) or by [building it yourself](https://wiki.status.im/Building_Status).
+Currently the fastest way to get your hands on a binary is to join our Early Access by submitting your email on our [website](https://status.im) or by [building it yourself](https://docs.status.im/docs/build_status.html).

 Alternatively, if you’re on Android you can try one of our nightly APK builds from [here](http://artifacts.status.im:8081/artifactory/nightlies-local/)